Boehringer-Ingelheim/dso/docs/tutorials/transform_project.md

 dvc remote add -d <remote_name> /path/on/shared/filesystem/project1/DVC_STORAGE
 ```

-## Transforming Analysis Scripts to Stages
+## Transforming analysis scripts to stages

 The last step is to transform the written analysis scripts into stages.
 To create a stage, use: